0x0mastermind0x0/Instagram-Brute-Force-2024/README.md

 # Instagram-Brute-Force-2024
 Instagram Brute Force CPU/GPU Supported 2024

+(Use option 2 while running the script.)
+(Option 1 is on development)
 (Chrome should be downloaded in device.)

 Compatible and Tested (UI Supported Operating Systems Only)